 How to Transfer Photos From Your Samsung Phone to Your PC

-So you have a Samsung Galaxy series mobile device—perhaps a Galaxy S (smartphone), a Galaxy Tab (tablet), or a Galaxy Note (phablet)—and you’ve just gone on vacation, or went to a concert, or threw a birthday party.
-You now have a bunch of photos sitting on your device and you want to pull them onto your PC.
+So you have a Samsung mobile device—perhaps a Galaxy S (smartphone), Galaxy Tab (tablet), or Galaxy Note (phablet)—and you’ve just gone on vacation, went to a concert, or threw a birthday party.
+You now have a bunch of photos sitting on your device and you want to put them on your PC.

 What’s the best way to do this?

-Actually, there are several methods you can use!
-And they can all transfer files of all kinds, not just photos, so it’s up to you to choose the one that’s most convenient for you.
-I’ll be demonstrating on a Galaxy Tab running Android 6.0 Marshmallow.
+As it turns out, there are several methods you can use.
+They can all transfer files of all kinds, not just photos, so you can choose the one that’s most convenient for you.
+Here’s how to transfer photos from a Samsung phone to your computer.

 We put this method first because it’s the easiest and most likely to work with pretty much any Samsung device.
-After all, every device uses USB to charge and every modern Windows PC has at least one USB port that you can use.
+After all, all mobile devices use USB to charge, and every modern Windows PC has at least one USB port that you can use.

-- Connect your Samsung device to your PC using a USB cable.
+- Connect your device to your PC using a USB cable.

 - The first time you do this, device drivers will automatically download and install on your PC.
 If your system asks for permission to do this, grant it.

 - On the Samsung device, when asked to Allow access to device data, allow it.

 - Open File Explorer on your computer to This PC and you’ll see the Samsung device under Devices and drives.
 You can now use File Explorer to access the device’s file contents, including all of its photos.
 Photos are found in the DCIM folder on most devices.

 2. Transfer Files to Your Computer Using an External SD Card